chezze911/linux-server-configuration/README.md

 Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 Review this video for details!
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.

+login to grader account to see if port change from 22 to 2200 worked,

+$ ssh -i ~/.ssh/udacity_key.rsa grader@54.201.205.236 -p 2200

 Prepare to deploy your project.
 9. Configure the local timezone to UTC.
+    Use command sudo dpkg-reconfigure tzdata
+    and choose UTC from the options

 10. Install and configure Apache to serve a Python mod_wsgi application.
+    i.
+Install Apache sudo apt-get install apache2 ii.
+Install mod_wsgi with sudo apt-get install python-setuptools libapache2-mod-wsgi iii.
+Restart with sudo service apache2 restart

 If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server: sudo apt-get install libapache2-mod-wsgi-py3.
 11. Install and configure PostgreSQL:
+    i.  sudo apt-get install postgresql
+    ii.
+Check that no remote connections are allowed by using the command: sudo vim /etc/postgresql/9.3/main/pg_hba.conf
+    iii.  login as user postgres
+    sudo su - postgres
+    iv.
+Get into the postgreSQL shell with psql
+    v.  create a new database named catalog and create a new user named catalog in a postgreSQL shell postgre=# CREATE DATABASE catalog;
+        postgre=# CREATE USER catalog;

+    vi.
+Create a password for the user catalog postgres=# ALTER ROLE catalog WITH PASSWORD 'password';

+    vii.
+Give user catalog permission to catalog the appliation database postgres=# GRANT ALL PRIVILEDGES ON DATABASE catalog TO catalog;

+    viii.
+Quit and exit postgreSQL
+            postgre=# \q
+            postgre=# exit

 Do not allow remote connections
 Create a new database user named catalog that has limited permissions to your catalog application database.